Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/ThemeDevelopment/GettingStartedWithThemeDevelopment.md

 	- Razor vs Liquid, tag helpers
 - Code generation templates
 - Shapes
-	- Notion of shapes, tree of shapes
+	- Notion of shapes, hierarchical rendering of shapes (demonstrate it with the call stack using the debugger, e.g. with `MenuItem.cshml`, also explaining shape caching)
 	- The notion and use of the Layout shape, checking it out with the debugger
 	- Shape templates and important view variables (e.g. `Context`, `Title`, `Model`, `User`), T-strings
 	- Alternates and overrides (the [basic ones](https://docs.orchardcore.net/en/dev/docs/reference/modules/Templates/#available-templates) and examples of others like [for the menu](https://docs.orchardcore.net/en/dev/docs/reference/modules/Menu/#menu-alternates))